Preparing for your trip

 To the staff at Destino, it is very evident which teams have prepared themselves spiritually before coming to Honduras.
 Below are some suggestions on how you can build an effective team that is spiritually prepared to impact the country for Christ, as well as grow in your own understanding of the world and what God is doing in it.
 As a leader you will know better the specific needs of your group, but below are some suggestions to keep in mind.

 Spiritual Preparation: Coming to Destino is both a physical and spiritual journey.
 Team leaders are responsible not only to guide their team physically but spiritually as well.
-We suggest that teams have several meetings before coming to Honduras to spiritually prepare your team members for their trip to Destino.
+We suggest that teams have at least 8 meetings before coming to Honduras to spiritually prepare your team members for their trip to Destino.
 Teams need to spend time in prayer for themselves, what they will be doing, and for the people they will be ministering to.
 The meetings can also include teaching.
 Some topics to be considered could be: “Why missions?,” “Flexibility,” or “Words of encouragement.”
 Mission trips are a great opportunity for discipleship, do not miss this opportunity.

 Building a team: Team leaders need to understand that there is a difference between a team and a group of individuals.
 We suggest that teams find a way, before coming to Honduras, to build relationships within your team.
 Whatever way works for your group (i.e. meeting and praying together), find a way to form them into a team.
 This will help to solidify the leadership.